venuc13/Practical-HW1/README.md

 In order to send transactions on the Algorand blockchain, you need to create an account.
 Basic accounts on Algorand are defined by an *address* (or public key) and a *private key*.

-The address is completely public and should be given to anybody who needs to send Algos or other assets/tokens to you for example.
+The address is completely public and should be given to anybody who needs to send Algos or other assets/tokens to you, for example.

 The *private key* is used to authorize transactions from your account by *signing* them.
 The private key is usually represented by a 25-word mnemonic.
 It should be kept secret.